 The University of Otago, Dunedin

 - Dunedin is a university town with a strong Scottish heritage and colonies of albatross and penguins on the peninsular nearby.

-- In Dunedin, students can relax at the gardens, visit the galleries and museums, catch some waves, cycle the Otago Peninsula, or take some spring water at the Speight’s tap - it’s free and there are no chemicals added to it.
+- In Dunedin, students can catch some waves, relax at the gardens, visit the galleries and museums, cycle the Otago Peninsula, or take some spring water at the Speight’s tap - it’s free and there are no chemicals added to it.